JWise16/fullstack-bones/README.md

   - Decode the secret as base64 before use.
   - Log the token and secret for debugging.
 - **CORS Issues:**
-  - Ensure the backend allows requests from your frontend’s origin.
+  - Ensure the backend allows requests from your frontend's origin.
 - **Environment Variables:**
   - Check that variables are loaded in both Docker and your code.